Case Study: Third-Party Risk Management

-After completing this reading, you should be able to: Explain how risks related...
+After completing this reading, you should be able to: Summarize important regulations designed...
 Read More

 After completing this reading, you should be able to:

-With the increase of frequency, severity, and complexity of cyber-incidence, many legislative, regulatory, and supervisory bodies were formed.
+With the increase in frequency, severity, and complexity of cyber-incidence, many legislative, regulatory, and supervisory bodies were formed.
 For instance, the G7 came up with Fundamental Elements of Cyber Security for the financial sector in October 2016.
-In the European Union (EU), the European Commission (EC) developed the Fintech Action Plan, which championed for convergence of ICT risk among supervisory authorities.
+In the European Union (EU), the European Commission (EC) developed the Fintech Action Plan, which championed the convergence of ICT risk among supervisory authorities.

-Operational Resilience Working Group (ORG) was an organization developed by the Basel Committee on Baking Supervisory (BCBS) to address cyber risk in coordination with other international bodies.
-The Committee mandated ORG to give out an assessment of the observed cyber-resilience practices at authorities and many other firms.
+The Basel Committee on Baking Supervisory (BCBS) developed the Operational Resilience Working Group (ORG) to address cyber risk in coordination with other international bodies.
+The Committee mandated ORG to assess the observed cyber-resilience practices at authorities and many other firms.

 The primary objective of this chapter is to identify, describe and compare different types of regulatory and supervisory cyber-resilience practices across different jurisdictions based on the input of the Operational Resilience Working Group (ORG) to the FSB survey in April 2017.
 This report was publicly issued in October 2017.
 The report contained cybersecurity regulations, guidance, and supervisory practices at both national and international levels.